-Cappell Capital Management
+Coppell Capital Management

-Wealth Watch and Cappell Capital Management (DBA Fusion Capital Management) "Fusion Elements" have entered into an agreement where Fusion provides operational and back-office support for Advisor.
-Fusion neither provides investment advice nor refers clients to Advisor.
-However, Wealth Watch client information may be provided to Fusion Elements for them to fulfill their contractual obligations to Wealth Watch.
+Wealth Watch and Coppell Capital Management (DBA Fusion Capital Management) "Fusion Elements" entered into an agreement where Fusion Elements provides operational and back-office support for Advisors of Wealth Watch and internal Wealth Watch staff.
+Additionally, Wealth Watch and Fusion Elements will enter into an agreement whereby Fusion Elements provides administrative software and functionality for Advisor account management, billing, performance, and back-office support as a replacement for the former Orion API Advisory Technology, in addition to the services and tools already provided by Fusion Elements previously.
+Fusion Elements neither provides investment advice nor refers clients to Advisor.
+However, Wealth Watch client information may be provided to Fusion Elements to fulfill their contractual obligations to Wealth Watch.

-Insurance Activities
+Insurance & Other Activities